 If possible, drop off your RV.
-Usually, customers cannot watch as repair work is performed. insurance companies may even require that customers not be allowed in the service area.
+Usually, customers cannot watch as repair work is performed.
+A shop's insurance may even require that customers not be allowed in the service area.

 Inspect the work performed

 Inspect all repairs thoroughly.
 Notify the dealer's service manager of any dissatisfaction right away.